Gnome42/Cornell-Conversational-Analysis-Toolkit/datasets/switchboard-corpus/README.md

-# Switchboard Telephone Conversation Corpus
+# Switchboard Dialog Act Corpus (SwDA)
-Switchboard (or SWDA) contains 1155 five-minute telephone conversations between two participants.
+The Switchboard Dialog Act Corpus (SWDA) contains 1,155 five-minute telephone conversations between two participants.
 Callers question receivers on provided topics, such as child care, recycling, and news media.
-440 users participate in these 1155 conversations, producing 221616 utterances (we combine consecutive utterances by the same person into one utterance, so our corpus has 122646 utterances).
+440 users participate in these 1,155 conversations, producing 221,616 utterances (we combine consecutive utterances by the same person into one utterance, so our corpus has 122,646 utterances).

 You should pull the repo at [https://github.com/cgpotts/swda](https://github.com/cgpotts/swda) in order to download the dataset and helper functions necessary to create the corpus.

+The original paper is [Dialogue act modeling for automatic tagging and recognition of conversational speech](https://web.stanford.edu/~jurafsky/ws97/CL-dialog.pdf).

-The original dataset, paper, and accompanying information can be found at [http://compprag.christopherpotts.net/swda.html](http://compprag.christopherpotts.net/swda.html).
+The original dataset and additional information can be found at [http://compprag.christopherpotts.net/swda.html](http://compprag.christopherpotts.net/swda.html).

 ## Dataset Details
 ### User-Level Information
 In this dataset, users are the participants in the phone conversations (two per conversation).
-The user index is the same as that in the original dataset.
+The user's name is the same as the ID used in the original SwDA dataset.
 We also provide the following user information in the metadata:
 * sex: user sex, 'MALE' or 'FEMALE'
 * education: the user's level of education.
 Options are 0 (less than high school), 1 (less than college), 2 (college), 3 (more than college), and 9 (unknown).
 * birth_year: the user's birth year (4-digit year)
 * dialect_area: one of the following dialect areas: MIXED, NEW ENGLAND, NORTH MIDLAND, NORTHERN, NYC, SOUTH MIDLAND, SOUTHERN, UNK, WESTERN
+    * The UNK tag is used for users of unknown dialect area
+    * The MIXED tag is used for users who are of multiple dialect areas

 ### Utterance-Level Information
 For each utterance, we include: